thibaultlaurens/tech-notes/advanced/07-site-reliability-engineering.md

 - **Quality**: number of incidents that occur while on call.
 On average, dealing with an incident (incl root-cause analysis, remediation, writing postmortem, fixing bug, etc.) takes 6 hours.
 More than 2 incidents in a 12-hour on-call shift would be bad.

 ## 12. Effective Troubleshooting

+### Theory

+- Effective troubleshooting depends on 2 factors: a **solid knowledge of the system** and an understanding on **how to troubleshoot generatically**.
+- Process: Problem report -> Triage -> Examine -> Diagnose -> Test / Treat (loop back to `Examine` ) -> Cure

+**Common pitfalls**:

+- Looking at symptoms that aren't relevant or misunderstanding the meaning of system metrics
+- Misunderstanding how to change the system to test hypothesis
+- Coming up with improbable theories or latching on causes of past problems

+### Practice

+- **Problem report**: should tell the **expected** behavior, the **actual** behavior and how to **reproduce** the behavior.
+- **Triage**: the response to the report should be appropriate for the problem's impact.
+Do not try to find a root cause as quickly as possible but **try to make the system work as well as it can**.
+- **Examine**: what each component in the system is doing.
+Use metrics and logs, instrument a client etc.
+- **Diagnose**: **divide and conquer** with system's components, ask "what", "where" and "why" the system is doing, check what touched it last (systems have some king of inertia).
+- **Test** and **Treat**: Use experimental method to rule out hypothesis and find the root cause, consider the obvious first, take notes, be **careful with side effects** when testing (ex: verbose logging may increase latency).
+- **Cure**: and prove that a given factor caused a problem (hard in practice, reproducing in production may notbe an option), write a postmortem.